patr0401/CreativeCoding_Blog/posts/first-blog-post.md

 The color transitions seem dynamic and continuous over time.

 It gives a sense of infinite movement even though the shapes remain static.

+**HOW IT MIGHT WORK**

+**Grid Structure:**

+The artwork likely uses nested loops to create a grid of rectangular shapes.

+**Color Transitions:**

+The colors smoothly transition between two or more hues.

+This could be achieved using lerpColor() to interpolate between colors over time.

+**Animation:**

+The colors change continuously, suggesting they are updated using frameCount.

+A time-based function (sin(), cos(), or noise()) could control color variation.

+**Interaction:**

+Some of Rozendaal’s works react to mouse movements.

+This might involve using mouseX or mouseY to modify colors or grid placement.

 ## This is h2